RedisLabs/redislabs-docs/content/rc/_index.md

 customers of [Redis Enterprise
 Software]({{< relref "/rs/_index.md" >}}).

-With Redis Cloud Essentials (RC Essentials), you can select a supported cloud provider such as Amazon Web Services (AWS), Google Cloud or Microsoft Azure and create enterprise-grade Redis databases that are fully compatible with the open-source Redis clients.
+With Redis Cloud (RC),
+you can select a supported cloud provider such as Amazon Web Services (AWS), Google Cloud or Microsoft Azure and create enterprise-grade Redis databases that are fully compatible with the open-source Redis clients.

-With Redis Cloud Pro, you get all of that plus:
+With Redis Cloud, you get all of that plus:

 - A dedicated cloud environment
 - Full enterprise features